How to Check if a Driving School is Registered

 Taking 10 minutes to verify a driving school's registration can save you thousands of rands and months of frustration.
 A registered school with qualified instructors gives you the best chance of passing your Code B (Code 8) driving test on the first try and becoming a safe, confident driver.

 Don't take shortcuts when it comes to your driver training.
-Your safety — and your wallet — depend on it.
+Your safety and your wallet depend on it.

 Browse verified driving schools near you to find a registered, accredited school in your area.
+Looking for an affordable option?
+See our city-by-city price guide to compare prices across South Africa.